-One of the newest additions on the culinary scene in Winnipeg, your time at Nola is sure to be memorable.
+One of the newest additions to the culinary scene in Winnipeg, your time at Nola is sure to be memorable.
 With a beautiful selection of small plates for sharing, chef Emily Butcher has created a menu filled with flavours that are sometimes unexpected but always delicious.

 Open for lunch and dinner, dishes include such unique offerings as gunpowder roast carrots, halloumi Waldorf salad, loaded baked potato gnocchi, and maple-cured Arctic char.

 Location: 179 Bannatyne Avenue

 Cuisine: Japanese / Sushi

 If you’re looking for great sushi and bento boxes, make your way to Blufish.
 An established restaurant downtown, this contemporary spot has an extensive menu with just about every Japanese dish you might be craving.

 With fresh fish daily as well as plenty of vegetarian options, choose from signature sushi rolls, sashimi, tempura dishes, nigiri, salads, bento boxes, and combination plates.
 There’s even a banana tempura dessert that’s to die for.

 If you’re after a relaxed atmosphere and authentic Italian food, you’re in the right place.
 Mona Lisa Ristorante is a family-owned and operated spot that’s been on the favourite restaurants in Winnipeg list for many years.